Three-mode tunable coupler for superconducting two-qubit gates: Results

 \subsection{CZ gate implementation}

-We were able to experimentally implement the proposed CZ gate of the total 60-ns pulse duration with $-0.28$~V amplitude.
-The pulse edges length is $9$~ns, that is also included in the total gate duration.
-Since the experimental ZZ interaction strength is larger than the approximated one, the corresponding gate evolution in the experiment is longer.
-Thereby, we consider that the performed gate corresponds to the point nearby the third peak in Fig.~\ref{fig:pulse}(a).
+We implemented the proposed CZ gate with a total pulse duration of 60 ns\ilyas{, including 9-ns edge segments,} at an amplitude of $-0.28$~V. Since at this amplitude the experimental ZZ interaction strength is \ilyas{slightly larger than in the model, the corresponding gate evolution in the experiment is shorter}.
+Therefore, we assume that the performed gate corresponds to a point near the third minimum of the error function in Fig.~\ref{fig:pulse}(a).
 In order to validate the two-qubit gate performance we start with the quantum process tomography experiment, the result of which is depicted in Fig.~\ref{fig:bench}(c).
-The fidelity of the reconstructed CZ Pauli transfer matrix is $83.3\%$.
-We explain the reduction of the gate quality by the poor multi-qubit readout.
-Therefore, we utilize cross-entropy benchmarking (XEB) \cite{Arute2019} resilient against SPAM errors in order to characterize the performance of the implemented CZ operation.
+The fidelity of the reconstructed CZ Pauli transfer matrix is $83.3\%$. \lena{We attribute the low fidelity to measurement errors, specifically low-fidelity multi-qubit readout.} Therefore, we utilize cross-entropy benchmarking (XEB) \cite{Arute2019} resilient against SPAM errors in order to characterize the performance of the implemented CZ operation.